travis-ci/docs-travis-ci-com/user/notifications.md

   slack: '<account>:<token>'
 ```

-> Note: We highly recommend you [encrypt](/user/encryption-keys/) this value if
-> your .travis.yml is stored in a public repository:
->
-> ```bash
-> travis encrypt "<account>:<token>" --add notifications.slack.rooms
-> ```

-Overriding the channel is also possible, just add it to the configuration with a
+To specify a different channel, add it to the configuration with a
-`#` separating them from account and token.
+`#` separating the channel from the account and token:

 ```yaml
 notifications:
   slack: '<account>:<token>#development'
 ```

-Similarly, you can use the channel override syntax with encrypted credentials as well.
+To specify a different channel when using with encrypted credentials use:

 ```bash
 travis encrypt "<account>:<token>#channel" --add notifications.slack.rooms